Lifespan School of Medical Imaging

 Lifespan School of Medical Imaging Programs

 Lifespan School of Medical Imaging has partnered with Rhode Island College (RIC) for a bachelor of science degree in medical imaging.
-This program offers a comprehensive didactic and clinical education within the four primary concentrations offered, with secondary concentrations offered to eligible, currently registered technologists.
+The college offers a comprehensive didactic and clinical education for four primary concentrations with additional secondary concentrations for eligible, registered technologists.

 Throughout the academic program, experienced Lifespan and neighboring community professionals work with students in both the classroom and clinical setting using the latest technology and incorporating best practices for a full education in this essential area of healthcare.